 General.
 Our core business generates revenues under long-term leases (See "Item 2.
 MD&A-General Overview"), predominantly from the largest U.S. wireless carriers.
-Historically, our net cash provided by operating activities (net of cash interest payments) has exceeded our capital expenditures.
+Historically, our net cash provided by operating activities has exceeded our capital expenditures.
 For the foreseeable future, we expect to generate net cash provided by operating activities (exclusive of movements in working capital) that exceed our capital expenditures.
 We seek to allocate the net cash generated from our business in a manner that we believe drives value for our member and ultimately CCIC.